thisdk/komari/docs/general.md

 ---

-### VIP/HEXA Booster
+### Generic/HEXA Booster

 Introduced in **v0.22**

-The VIP and HEXA Boosters can be accessed under `Characters → Use booster`.
+The Generic and HEXA Boosters can be accessed under `Characters → Use booster`.

-Each booster type (VIP or HEXA) can be enabled independently.
-For the feature to function properly, the assigned booster must be assigned to a visible quick slot — similar to the `Erda Shower` skill setup.
+Each booster type (Generic or HEXA) can be enabled independently.
+Any booster item that is not HEXA is referred to as Generic (e.g. VIP Booster, Gilded Clockwork, etc.).

 How the bot uses:
-1. Detects the VIP/HEXA Booster in the quick slots.
-2. Checks if at least one booster is available.
-3. Attempts to use the booster.
+1. Attempts to use the booster.
-4. If successful, repeats from step 1.
+2. If successful, repeats from step 1.
-5. If the bot fails 5 consecutive attempts or no booster is available, it stops attempting to use boosters.
+3. If the bot fails 5 consecutive attempts or no booster is available, it stops attempting to use boosters.

 #### HEXA Booster Exchange